-Ground floor, orignally called the High Demand Collection, this area is for short term use, visible group study, generally a noisier space with quick access computers.
+This is from the ground floor, originally called the High Demand Collection, this area is for short term use, visible group study, generally a noisier space with quick access computers.
 Curves were very important here to break the otherwise linear layout.
-The Bloid from Davison Highley, our feature piece of furniture, all curves and hard-wearing finishes.
+The Bloid from Davison Highley, is the feature piece of furniture, all curves and hard-wearing finishes.

 Power.
 A must have feature of most seating and table layouts.